last update:

 Part of the map by Erhard Etzlaub.
 The map is oriented southwards.
 Bohemia appears in the lower left corner, the Alps are in the centre, and Venice is at the top.

-A notable exception to the textual form of itineraries is the “Romweg”-Map (Roads to Rome) by Erhard Etzlaub.
 Etzlaub was a cartographer and physician from Nuremberg.
-In preparation for the many pilgrims visiting Rome for the Catholic jubilee year of 1500, he created a woodcut map showing the roads from the Holy Roman Empire to Rome.
-The text at the top of the map states: “Daß ist der Rom-Weg von meylen zu meylen mit puncten verzeychnet von eyner stat zu der andern durch deutzsche lantt” (“This is the road to Rome, from mile to mile marked with dots from one town to the next, through Germany”).
+In preparation for the many pilgrims expected to visit Rome for the Catholic jubilee year of 1500, he created a woodcut map showing the roads from the Holy Roman Empire to Rome.
+A text at the top of the map states: “Daß ist der Rom-Weg von meylen zu meylen mit puncten verzeychnet von eyner stat zu der andern durch deutzsche lantt” (“This is the road to Rome, from mile to mile marked with dots from one town to the next, through Germany”).
 Dotted lines indicate the roads to Rome, with each dot representing one mile.
 While road maps are common today, this map was a novelty at the time.
-It was valuable for planning a pilgrimage to Rome.

 The Itinerary of Daniel Wintzenberger